chauvinSimon/reinforo_biblio/README.md

   - **industrial robot** (not co-bot)
     - > "one major limitation of working with **off-the-shelf industrial systems** is that they may **contain proprietary, "closed-box software**"
   - joints rotate up to **`420` or `600` degrees/s**
-    - for comparison: what for fr3?
+    - for comparison: joints of the 7-dof franka emika fr3 have joint speed limits in [150, 300] degrees/s
 - control
   - `ABB` **Externally Guided Motion (`EGM`)** interface
     - commands: `position` and `velocity` target per joint